kermitt2/biblio-glutton/Readme.md

 5) (Very optional) Loading the ISTEX ID mapping as embedded LMDB

-6) Creating the ElasticSearch index
+6) Creating the Elasticsearch index

 ### Resources